 Visit the park that features the lifetime works of Gustav Vigeland (1869 – 1943).

+One of Oslo’s most popular attractions, Vigeland Sculpture Park features the life works of Gustav Vigeland (1869-1943), with more than 200 of his sculptures.
 The various works in bronze, granite and wrought iron depict life in its various stages.
-Among the most notable – or at least photographed – pieces are “The Monolith”, “The Wheel of Life” and “Man Attacked by Babies”.
-The Vigeland Museum (Vigeland-museet) at the southern end of the park, contains the rest of his works.
+Among the most notable – or at least most photographed – pieces are “The Monolith”, “The Wheel of Life” and “Man Attacked by Babies”.
+Vigeland was also part of the design and layout of the park itself.